Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Introduction

 \section{Introduction}

-Remarkable progress on our understanding of fundamental interactions has been achieved in both theoretical and experimental aspects in the last decades.
-One central impetus for these developments is the uncovering of surprising and intriguing mathematical structures hiding in microscopic scattering processes, where the maximally supersymmetric Yang-Mills theory ($\mathcal{N}=4$ SYM) has been an ideal laboratory.
-In the planar limit, the amplitudes are relatively well-understood and even certain all-loop integrand construction \cite{ArkaniHamed:2010kv, Arkani-Hamed:2016byb} and non-perturbative functional results \cite{Basso:2013vsa, Basso:2015uxa} have been achieved, thanks to the underlying integrability of planar $\mathcal{N}=4$ SYM, see \cite{Beisert:2010jr} for a review.
-However, while going beyond the planar limit, the extra color degrees of freedom complicate the problem, breaking many of the planar symmetries.
-As a result, understanding the non-planar sector of the theory remains a more challenging task.
+Remarkable progress in our understanding of fundamental interactions has been made in both theoretical and experimental aspects in the last decades.
+One central impetus for these developments is the uncovering of surprising and intriguing mathematical structures hidden in microscopic scattering processes, where the maximally supersymmetric Yang-Mills theory ($\mathcal{N}=4$ SYM) has been an ideal laboratory.
+In the planar limit, the amplitudes are relatively well-understood and even certain all-loop integrand constructions \cite{ArkaniHamed:2010kv, Arkani-Hamed:2016byb} and non-perturbative functional results \cite{Basso:2013vsa, Basso:2015uxa} have been achieved, thanks to the underlying integrability of planar $\mathcal{N}=4$ SYM, see \cite{Beisert:2010jr} for a review.
+However, while going beyond the planar limit, the inclusion of color degrees of freedom complicates the problem, because the latter breaks many of the planar symmetries.
+As a result, understanding the non-planar sector of the theory remains a very challenging task.